 For now, these earphones only exist for the iPhone; the audio cable is terminated in Apple Lightning (which also provides the power), though Sennheiser told us that it will also develop a version for Android devices.
-The Apple Lightning termination is critical because it takes advantage of new audio processing features in OS 10.3.1, the most recent update.
-In fact, the Sennheiser Ambeo Smart Headset doesn’t work at all if you attach it to an iPhone running 10.3.0; we tried just that, and found that it defaults to the iPhone’s microphone.
+The Apple Lightning termination is critical because it takes advantage of new audio processing features in OS 10.3.1.

 Thankfully, 3D audio capture is pure plug and play.
 Controls are on an in-line remote on the cable, though there’s not much to explore; the binaural mode is always-on, the volume buttons are standard issue, and there’s the usual mic for hands-free calls.
 There is a ‘transparent audio’ control for reducing or increasing background noise, but that's about it.
 Inside the in-line remote is an analogue-to-digital converter and Apogee’s SoftLimit tech, which syncs the timing, volume and timbre of the sounds captured from different directions to create the 360-degree soundfield.

 The binaural sound effects are impressive, and they do really add something that the virtual reality era is missing or, at least, will miss once VR hits the mainstream; 360 degree sound is the future.
-Despite the main feature being theoretically complicated, the form factor is familiar and it's so easy to use – there isn't even an app.
+Despite the main feature being theoretically complicated, the form factor is familiar and it's so easy to use.
 Videos can be exported from the iPhone to a computer or tablet for listening to that same exact, original binaural sound field via any pair of earphones or headphones, or through a home cinema’s surround sound system.

 However, the Sennheiser Ambeo Smart Headset's biggest win isn't in creating binaural sound, but just in capturing better, more intricate sound.
 That's underlined further by the fact that these are also just plain great stereo earphones.